-- 1. Concurrence.
-All Contracts\shall be reviewed by the Procurement Manager prior to approval by the Board or the Executive Director.
-The Procurement Manager's concurrence ensures the procurement process was completed in accordance with SBCTA policies and procedures, and applicable State and/or Federal contracting laws. - Consultant Selection.
+- Concurrence.
+All Contracts_shall be reviewed by the Procurement Manager prior to approval by the Board or the Executive Director.
+The Procurement Manager's concurrence ensures the procurement process was completed in accordance with SBCTA policies and procedures, and applicable State and/or Federal contracting laws - 2.
+Consultant Selection.
 When procuring a consulting firm for architectural and engineering services utilizing federal funds through Caltrans, SBCTA will advertise, award and administer the project in accordance with Caltrans current Local Assistance Procedures per 23 CFR part 172 unless otherwise stated in the executed Caltrans project-specific Program Supplement. - 3.
 Contract Provisions.
 All Contracts shall specify a period of performance, description of the function to be performed, total contract amount, and appropriate performance standards. - 4.
 Contract Term.
-Unless otherwise authorized by the Board, the maximum term for Contracts or Purchase Orders awarded in accordance with this Policy shall be five years, except for Contracts or Purchase Orders for software license agreements and related maintenance and support services, which can be up to 10 years. - Federal/State Requirements.
+Unless otherwise authorized by the Board, the maximum term for Contracts or Purchase Orders shall be five years, with the following exceptions: (1) Contracts or Purchase Orders for software related maintenance and support services can have a period of up to 10 years; (2) Contracts or Purchase Orders for software agreements, including but not limited to, licenses and subscriptions may be for any period of time, including perpetual. - 5.
+Federal/State Requirements.
 When utilizing state and federal funds which require more rigorous or different procurement standards than required by this policy, such standards will apply.
 SBCTA is responsible for ensuring that such standards, including those set out in 2 CFR part 200 and 2 CFR part 1201, are met and are included in appropriate Contracts. - 6.
-Independent Cost Estimates (ICE).
-Except for purchases under \$1,000, ICE are required for all procurement actions. - Insurance.
+Independent Cost Estimate (ICE).
+Except for purchases under \$1,000, an ICE is required for every procurement action. - 7.
+Insurance.
 SBCTA's Risk Manager is responsible for: 1) ensuring that all insurance requirements are reviewed and approved prior to the solicitation being released for all procurements, and 2) reviewing certificates of insurance and endorsements for compliance with Contract and Purchase Order requirements. - 8.
 Legal Counsel Review.
 All Contracts shall be reviewed by legal counsel prior to approval by the Board or the Executive Director.
 All Contracts will be approved as to form by legal counsel prior to execution by SBCTA. - 9.
 Non-Discrimination.
 All Contracts shall contain a standard non-discrimination clause. - 10.
-Written Contracts.
-All Contracts shall be in writing and signed by authorized representatives of all parties.
+Split Procurements.
+Under no circumstances shall related procurement activity be split into subparts, smaller similar actions, multiple purchases or orders to avoid compliance with the applicable competitive selection process, avoid requirements of higher approval authority for a contract or amendment, or otherwise circumvent SBCTA procurement policies and/or procedures.